Retirement Accounts, Pensions And Investments In Divorce

 What happens to retirement accounts and employee or military pensions in a Texas divorce is a critical consideration that many people do not think about until divorce is looming.
 It is a common mistake to assume that the person who earned these benefits through work or military service will maintain sole rights to them.

-What Will Happen To Retirement Savings And Benefits When We Divorce?
+What Will Happen To Retirement Savings And Benefits When We Divorce in TX?

 At The Law Office of J. Kevin Clark P.C. in Tarrant County, we often hear questions such as: